1. Plush Bedding

 Update the guest room with simple seasonal decorations to create a festive and warm ambiance.
 In winter, add holiday garlands, soft throws, or twinkle lights.
 During autumn, incorporate pumpkins, cozy textures, or fall-themed accents.

-Use fresh flowers, bright colors, or nautical details for spring and summer.
-These small, temporary touches bring a sense of the season into the space and make the room feel extra special.
+Use fresh flowers, bright colors, or nautical details to create a spring and summer look.
+These small, temporary touches bring a sense of the season into the space, making the room feel extra special.
 Guests will enjoy the attention to detail and feel even more connected to the home’s welcoming atmosphere.

 21. Photos